ElkonLab/micro-C/README.md

 2. Scripts can be run independently within each `Figure_X/` folder.
 3. Paths to data files must be manually set at the beginning of each script if needed.
 4. Supporting functions are sourced automatically from `_functions.r` and `_functions_hic.r`.

+> ⚠️ These scripts are designed for reproducibility and demonstration purposes using small example files, not for full-scale reprocessing of raw datasets.

 ---